bosen-you/homerun/utils/README.md

 ## intro
-This folder includes audio operations such as transforming audio into waveform or frequency spectrum, extracting features from two audio files for comparison, and encoding/decoding audio using keys.
+This folder includes audio operations such as transforming audio into waveform or frequency spectrum, extracting features from two audio files to comparison, encoding/decoding audio using keys, saving file in database, and changing photo from .bin to .wav.
 The following sections provide a detailed explanation of each item.

-## Transforming audio into waveform or frequency spectrum
-We use
+## `__init__`
+To include all fuction in utils to main.py

+## change_